Repo rate is the rate at which the Reserve Bank of India (RBI) lends money to commercial banks. Repo rate stands for “Repurchase Rate”.

 A cut in Repo rate will lower the cost of borrowing for commercial banks as well as for individuals.
 The rate at which banks offer credit such as personal loans, home loans, etc. is called the cost of credit.
 The interest on loans are alternately reduced.
 This will also lead to a reduction in CRR (Cash Reserve Ratio) which would increase the availability of credit to individuals.

-In April 2019, the Reserve Bank of India announced its decision to reduce the repo rate by 25 basis points.
-The repo rate has, thus, been reduced to 6% from 6.25%.
-Further, the reverse repo rate has also been brought down to 5.75% from 6%.
+In October 2019, the Reserve Bank of India announced a cut in the repo rates by 25 basis points.
+The new repo rate stands at 5.15%, while the earlier rate was 5.40%.
+The reverse repo rate has also been brought down to 4.90% from 5.15%.

 Given this, it is expected that lenders will pass on this rate cut to borrowers.
 As a result, if you have borrowed loans for which the interest is calculated on a floating basis, your payable EMI is likely to reduce.
 That said, although the reduced repo rate is expected to lower the interest charged by lenders, the actual quantum of change in the interest rate will depend on a number of other factors such as the lender’s operating costs and the cost of deposits, among other things.